ClickHouse/dbt-clickhouse/README.md

 2. DBT_CH_TEST_USER - your ClickHouse username.
 Default=`default`
 3. DBT_CH_TEST_PASSWORD - your ClickHouse password.
 Default=''
 4. DBT_CH_TEST_PORT - ClickHouse client port.
 Default=8123
-5. DBT_CH_TEST_DATABASE - Explicit database (dbt 'schema') used for test relations.
-Defaults to ClickHouse user default
+5. DBT_CH_TEST_DATABASE - Explicit database (dbt 'schema') used to execute queries for test setup.
+Defaults to ClickHouse user default.
+Note that each test will actually generate a new random database.
 6. DBT_CH_TEST_DB_ENGINE - Database engine used to create schemas.
 Defaults to '' (server default)
 7. DBT_CH_TEST_USE_DOCKER - Identify whether to run clickhouse-server docker image (see tests/docker-compose.yml).
 Default=False.
 Set it to True if you'd like to raise a docker image (assuming docker-compose is installed in your machine) during tests that launches a clickhouse-server.
 Note: If you decide to run a docker image you should set DBT_CH_TEST_PORT to 10900 too.